 If you are struggling to detach any, use a toothpick to circle round the edge, this will help to dislodge these chocolate pecan tassies.

-These mini chocolate pecan pies will easily keep for several days at room temperature.
+These individual chocolate pecan pies will easily keep for several days at room temperature.
 Ideally store in an airtight container on the counter and consume within 5 days.

 Yes indeed!
 These are great as a make ahead party dessert, especially for the holiday season.
 They freeze easily for up to 3 months.
 Defrost before consuming.